uber/neuropod/docs/tutorial.md

 )
 ```

+!!! note
+    `create_tensorflow_neuropod` runs inference with the test data immediately after creating the neuropod.
+Raises a `ValueError` if the model output does not match the expected output.

 ### PyTorch

+!!! tip
     Packaging a PyTorch model is a bit more complicated because you need python code and the weights in order to run the network.

+    Converting your model to TorchScript is recommended if possible.

+In order to create a portable PyTorch neuropod package, we need to follow a few guidelines:

+ - Absolute imports (e.g. `import torch`) are okay as long as your runtime environment has the package installed
+ - For Python 3, all other imports within your package must be relative

 Let's say our addition model looks like this (and is stored at `/my/model/code/dir/main.py`):